toddheasley/square-pos/README.md

 SquarePOS.app.id = "sqU@r3-aPP1ic@+i0n-iD"
 ```

-`SquarePOS`  attempts to read the custom URL scheme directly from `Bundle`, but may need to be set explicitly in some cases:
+`SquarePOS`  attempts to read the custom URL scheme directly from `Bundle`, but scheme may need to be set explicitly in some cases:

 ```swift
 import Foundation